Marcin Dymkowski

 Marcin Dymkowski (born 10 March 1981) is a Polish professional football manager and former player.
 He most recently served as Śląsk Wrocław's co-caretaker.

 Career

-Club

 In June 2010, he joined Pogoń Szczecin on a one-year contract.
 He was released from Pogoń on 10 June 2011.

 In July 2011, he moved to Sandecja Nowy Sącz on a one-year contract.